iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 }
 ```

-Install new dependencies:
+4. Install new dependencies by running the following command:
 :::note

-Installation might take a while, if there is no prebuilt wallet NPM package for your combination of OS and NodeJS version.
+The installation might take a while if there is no prebuilt wallet NPM package for your combination of OS and NodeJS version.

 :::
 ```bash